-During his years as a student he participated in several workshops, including workshops of the Grammy-award winning artist Fathy Salama, and soon, besides being a classically trained orchestral percussionist, grew passionate about modern drumming.
+During his years as a student he took part in several workshops, including workshops of the Grammy-award winning artist Fathy Salama, and soon besides being a classically trained orchestral percussionist, grew passionate about modern drumming.

-Being entirely self-taught on the drum set, he has played with a broad range of both international as well as local independent artists and has been deeply embedded into the Cairene music scene for several years.
-He is a session drummer well-versed in a variety of styles, such as world music, jazz fusion, funk, hip-hop, soul, reggae, drum & bass, latin jazz, modern jazz and pop.
-Personally, he is especially passionate about fusions of Oriental and jazz influences.
+Being entirely self-taught on the drum, he played with a broad range of both international and local artists.
+For several years now he has been deeply embedded into the Cairene music scene.
+As a session drummer Ra’fat is well-versed in a variety of styles from world music, jazz fusion, funk, hip-hop, soul, reggae, drum & bass, Latin jazz to modern jazz and pop.
+He is particularly passionate about fusions of Oriental and Jazz influences.

-Being highly experienced in not only live performance but also studio recording for both independent and pop artists, he has continually strived to pass on his knowledge in workshops on playing as a session musician and in a studio recording setting in and around Cairo.
+Ra’fat is highly experienced not only as a live performer, but also when recording in the studio as a session musician for both independent and pop artists.
+He continually strives to pass on his knowledge in workshops in and around Cairo.